TykTechnologies/tyk-cloud-beta/README.md

 Tyk Cloud Beta is a pre-release beta version of the Tyk Cloud product where users can see what the next release of Tyk will be, before anybody else.
 Testers will also be able to post bugs as part of the Bug Bounty program.

-Existing Tyk Customers can opt in to becoming a beta tester [here](https://tyktech.typeform.com/to/uvtvPS).
+Existing Tyk Customers can [opt in to becoming a beta tester here](https://tyktech.typeform.com/to/uvtvPS).
 You **MUST** be an existing Tyk Cloud user to have your account switched.

 ## How does it work?
 Once approved to use the Tyk Cloud Beta, your account will be switched to a beta account, and you will always be recdirected to the Beta Dashboard on login, and you will using the Beta Gateway.
 All of your data will be preserved as you will be using the same database.

 You are free to use the beta as you like, however we do not recommend using it for the production deployment of your product/service, as we cannot guarentee it's usability.

-If you spot any bugs or improvements whilst using the product, you can [post them here](https://github.com/TykTechnologies/tyk-cloud-beta/issues).
+If you spot any bugs or improvements whilst using the product, you can [post them here](https://github.com/TykTechnologies/tyk-cloud-beta/issues), in which you will be rewarded in line with the Bug bounty info below.

-As an incentive for this, we will be experimenting with bug bounty programs where users can get rewarded for posting bugs and feedback.

 All users that wish to switch to Cloud Beta must accept additional Terms & Conditions before access is granted.